MarcusBinder/Thesis/Obsidian notes/Thesis Kanban.md

 ## Done

+- [ ] Change environment so that the upper and lower limits are hardcoded, on the observations, but the limits still sample.
+- [ ] Lav et nyt environment så den sampler hele tiden en ny state.
+- [ ] Create different environments and an overview of them
+- [ ] Find limits for yaw angels Floris<br>#thinking<br>Wainting on guthub reply
+- [ ] Make overview and train some agents
+- [ ] Change reward to be percentage increase and test it a bit
 - [ ] Make code that can compare the trained agents
 - [ ] Make code so that trained agent can be loaded on windows.<br>https://github.com/hill-a/stable-baselines/issues/1024
 - [ ] Make docs for overview of trained agents